 Due to its boat-like nature — calling it a kayak in disguise wouldn't be a stretch — the Seaquest 10 is not fast compared to the sleeker SUPs tested.
 It has a much broader cross-section than many of the other boards, resulting in significantly more drag when paddling.
 It feels like you have to displace tons more water to move forward, and it covers much less distance per paddle stroke.
-There would be no contest in a race between this board and a more touring-centric board, like the Boardworks Raven.
-Someone could be leisurely paddling that board, and you would have almost zero chance of overtaking them in the Seaquest, no matter how hard you tried.
+There would be no contest in a race between this board and a more touring-centric board.
+Someone could be leisurely paddling a touring board, and you would have almost zero chance of overtaking them in the Seaquest, no matter how hard you tried.

 The Seaquest also struggled a bit more than some of the other boards to hold speed in rougher waters.
 Its cruising speed and distance per paddle stroke both fell off as the waves increased.
-Additionally, there is a molded seam around the perimeter of the board that appears to catch a substantial bit of water from each wave, further inhibiting the Seaquest's already lackluster glide performance.
+Additionally, there is a molded seam around the perimeter of the board that appears to catch a substantial bit of water from each wave, further inhibiting its already lackluster glide performance.